 - Retired from paid employment (solicitor or otherwise).
 Exceptions will be considered for any applicant who holds a part time remunerated post where there is a nominal remuneration, e.g. an honorarium, charity board or committee convenership fee.

 - Solicitors will be ineligible to become Fellows if they have any misconduct findings or suspensions against them including the following:

 - Any judgement of the Scottish Solicitors' Discipline Tribunal

 - Any findings under Section 40 of the Solicitor (Scotland) Act 1980

 - Any finding under Section 18 (1) - c, d and e

 - Any criminal convictions or discipline by another regulator

 If you do not meet all the criteria of admission in terms of years practised, or you are unsure, please contact us.
 We want to be as inclusive as possible and will consider exceptions where there is a strong case.
 For example, if you have not completed 25 years of practice due to career breaks such as maternity or paternity leave.
 See terms and conditions.

-If you want to apply, or would like further information, please contact us at email@example.com or call us on 0131 476 8357.
+If you would like further information, please email us at firstname.lastname@example.org or call us on 0131 476 8357.